Car & Machine Fetish

 Prevalence & culture

 Mechanophilia is rare and sits in the long tail of object paraphilias.
-The most-cited fetish-prevalence study, Scorolli et al. (2007) in the International Journal of Impotence Research, found that fetishes for "objects unrelated to the body", the category into which machines and vehicles fall, accounted for only about 5% of preferences across a large online sample, versus roughly 30% for objects worn on the body; vehicles are a small slice even of that 5%.
+The most-cited fetish-prevalence study, Scorolli et al. (2007) in the International Journal of Impotence Research, found that fetishes for "objects unrelated to the body," the category into which machines and vehicles fall, accounted for only about 5% of preferences across a large online sample, against roughly 30% for objects worn on the body.
+Vehicles are a small slice even of that 5%.
 Its mainstream visibility is modest, sustained mainly by occasional documentaries and news pieces and by a handful of self-organising online communities rather than any large subculture.

 Safety, consent & law